Is this just quantum biology in action?

-Dr. Finsen was awarded a Nobel Prize in Medicine in 1903, for his use of blue wavelengths that stimulates nerves.
-Red had already been found to relieve other types of pain.
+Dr. Finsen was awarded a Nobel Prize in Medicine in 1903, for his use of red and blue wavelengths.

 My family and I funded this discovery process with $20M from my successful exit from the prior company that I founded.

-(It would have cost $100m for Pfizer to do this.
+(It would have cost $100M for Pfizer to do this.
 This would be a tiny amount compared with the $700B pain market.
 Of course, they didn’t because you can’t make billions from humble photons.
-Especially, if the photons bombard your revenue stream of very expensive pain medication that people must stay on forever.)
+Especially, if the photons bombard your revenue stream from very expensive pain medications that people must stay on forever.)

 Questions?
 Comments?
 Drop me a line at firstname.lastname@example.org.

 I founded Kensington Laboratories in my garage in 1972.
 Kensington Laboratories manufactured precision robots and measuring tools.
 The robots enabled Intel and other Silicon Valley companies to make computer chips with fewer defects going from one-in-a-million to 1-in-a-billion.
 And, to chase Moore’s faster, better, cheaper Law.

 After 25 years, I finally collapsed from chasing Moore’s Law.
 The company I founded later exited for $320M.

 Having nothing to do, exhausted, and in poor health, I turned to medicine to fix my problems.
 I couldn't walk up the hill that I now walk daily.
 Because I believe in machine learning and outcome-based results, I tried everything.
 One day, I was even in a light therapist’s office.
 He showed me that Dr. Finsen was awarded a Nobel Prize in Medicine in 1903 for blue and red light.
 I was surprised.
 He said, do you think they give the Nobel Prize for things that don’t work?
 With the Nobel Prize, I didn’t wonder IF red and blue worked.